Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 ## Phase 2: Implement Missing Core Features

-### 2.1 Payment / Billing / Subscription Integration System
+### 2.1 Payment / Billing / Subscription Integration System as a new Service (Backend)
 - Implement Stripe integration
 - Create simple pricing plans with different features (e.g. number of videos, number of characters, number of scenes, etc.) and tokens (each subscription plan has a different number of tokens), each service has a different token consumption (e.g. image generation has a higher token consumption than voice generation, complete video generation has a higher token consumption than image generation) -> Calculation needs to be done for each service beforehand
 - Integrate additional token purchase options (e.g. 1000 tokens for $10, 5000 tokens for $50, 10000 tokens for $100, etc., exact pricing needs to be defined)